cemysce/ytf/README.md

 you've specified in the configuration file, skip over known videos (if the configuration file includes the necessary information), then generate an HTML report of the rest of the videos (i.e. the "new" ones).
-It will also update the configuration file to record what it last saw for each channel/playlist, so that on subsequent runs only newer videos will be reported.
+It will also update the configuration file to record what it saw for each channel/playlist, so that on subsequent runs only newer videos will be reported.

 The report file name will contain a timestamp (so that multiple runs will just write new files without replacing old ones) and the number of items in the